Riib11/modut/design/notes.md

 Γ ⊢ { [ Aᵢ -> Bᵢ | ] } <: { [ Aᵢ | ] } -> { [ Bᵢ , ] }
 ```

-**Fixed point**
+**Fixpoint**

-Subtype under fixed point.
+Subtype under fixpoint.
 ```
 Γ (X = A) ⊢ A <: A'
 ---
 Γ ⊢ fix X => A <: fix X => A'
 ```
-This implies that unrolling a step of the fixed point makes the type more specific,
+This implies that unrolling a step of the fixpoint makes the type more specific,
 making use of the substitution subtyping rule.
 For example
 ```